go-estoria/go-estoria.github.io/content/docs/projections.md

 ## Creating Projections

 To project an event stream, simply obtain an event stream iterator from your event store and create a new projection.
 Then, provide an event handler function that will be called for each event in the stream.
-The event handler function then update the projection's state based on the event data.
+The event handler function then updates the projection's state based on the event data.

 ```go
 import (